JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ```
 </div>

-For classes with a long supertype list, put a line break after the colon and align all supertype names vertically:
+For classes with a long supertype list, put a line break after the colon and align all supertype names horizontally:

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">
 ```kotlin